yanbentes/fibonacci-curve/README.md

 # Fibonacci Spiral

-The Fibonacci sequence drawn as width of squares.
+The Fibonacci sequence drawn as a spiral and width of squares.

 ## Run